jk123jkl/fortune-jkrandosily/README.md

 - Dumb references
 - and so much more (and worse)

-Only install this if you can handle all of these.

-## Here's how you install it anyway
+## Here's how you install it
 Copy both `jkrandosilly` and `jkrandosilly.dat` into `/usr/share/fortune` and you're done!
 Enjoy.
-I hope
+I hope.